-B2B Lead Generation: Are You Really Doing Your Homework
+Lead Generation: Are You Really Doing Your Homework

 Words Have Power over Leads

 Most of the businesses concentrate on the queries and the calls that come in.
-Their volume can be exponentially increased if your landing page and home page are clean.
+Their volume exponentially increases if your landing page and home page are clean.
 With experience, every business can define the major factors for which the client/prospect is searching for a product/solution.
 Arranging the page in a highly prioritized way to address such subjects will get you more and more returning businesses leads.

-The sales process has more time needed to extract final favorable decision from the client.
+The sales process has more time needed to extract a final favorable decision from the client.
 The marketing team must have the readiness to answer more in-depth questions, over a longer period of engagement, depending on the size of prospect’s budget and the team size.

 Best Foot Forward